FC Kairat: Stadium

 In their earlier years, Kairat played their home games at the Spartak Stadium.
 Building of the club's present ground Almaty Central Stadium started in 1956.
 The initiator of the building was the then leader of the Kazakh SSR Leonid Brezhnev.
 The location for the stadium in the square surrounded by Abay, Baitursynov, Satpayev streets and the Yesentai River was chosen by Brezhnev himself.
 Architect Adambay Kapanov took the Luzhniki Stadium in Moscow as a model for the new stadium.
 Being smaller than Luzhniki, the stadium later was nicknamed as the Small Luzhniki.
 The arena was also projected with running track and the number of elements for athletic events.
 The Central Stadium was commissioned in 1958.
 However, the first official match was held here on 10 April 1960.
 On this day, Kairat played their debut match in the Soviet Top League against Admiralteyets Leningrad, which ended with a score of 0–0.
 Initially, the stadium benches seated around 35,000 people.
 In 1997, the stadium was renovated.
 As a result of old wood benches being replaced by individual plastic chairs, the capacity was reduced to 23,804 seats.

-During the Soviet period, the Central stadium was a state property.
-After independence of Kazakhstan, the stadium was owned by the City Council of Almaty.
+During the Soviet period, the Central stadium was state property.
+After the independence of Kazakhstan, the stadium was owned by the City Council of Almaty.
 In 2015, the stadium was transferred to the ownership of Kairat for exchange of 30% of shares of the club.